Agamococcidiorida

 Agamococcidiorida is an order within the subclass Coccidia of the phylum Apicomplexa.
 All members of this order are parasitic protozoa.

 They are found in marine annelids.

 Taxonomy

-Two families are recognised in this order.
+Agamococcidiorida includes two families: Rhytidocystidae and Gemmocystidae.
+However, a recent study suggested they are not closely related, that the order is polyphyletic and should be restricted to include only Rhytidocystidae.
+The authors also grouped the revised Agamococcidiorida with order Pseudoklossiida in a new superorder Eococcidia.

 Life cycle

 Both merogony and gametogony are absent in this order.

 The oocysts contain sporocysts with two sporozoites each.